 By Train: Oxford Road Station and Piccadilly Train Station are about a 30 minute walk from the Pankhurst Centre.

 By Car: Parking is for blue badge holders only.
-There is a NCP / Manchester Royal Infirmary car park on Grafton Street, a short walk away.
-Up to 3 hours will cost you £2.50, 3-6 hours £5 and 6-24 hours £15.
+There is a NCP / Manchester Royal Infirmary car park on Grafton Street, a short walk away. **Please note that from June 2019, access to the car park will be via Oxford Road and Nelson Street and not Grafton Street as usual.
+This is to allow for building works for a new helipad at Manchester Royal Infirmary**

 The Pankhurst Centre is not as accessible as we would like it to be.
 Wheelchair users are advised to call 0161 273 5673 in advance of their visit.
 We're working hard to ensure that the Centre will be accessible to everybody in the future.